BH-BL Music Program Overview

-Music education at BH-BL begins in Kindergarten with 30-minute classes that meet twice per week through grade 5.
+Music education in the BH-BL elementary schools begins in Kindergarten and continues through grade 5.
 Elementary students experience a curriculum that gives them opportunities to create, perform, and respond to music, as well as learn the historical and social aspects of music.

 Students in grade 3 learn to play the recorder for the experience of playing an instrument and in anticipation of selecting a band or orchestra instrument to begin learning in grade 4.
 Third-graders see and hear live demonstrations of the band and orchestra instruments, and are given the opportunity to register for an instrument at our annual Grade 3 Instrumental Recruitment Night in June.